charle692/HockeyLight/README.md

 First off, this project is created for the Raspberry pi.
 However, it may work on other devices.

 - Clone the repository
-- Compile the code using [xgo] (https://github.com/karalabe/xgo, `xgo -out main --targets=linux/arm "path to project root"`.
+- Compile the code using [xgo](https://github.com/karalabe/xgo), `xgo -out main --targets=linux/arm "path to project root"`.
 - Transfer the binary and the `hockey_light.db` to `/home/pi` on your Raspberry pi.
 - Create a service that runs the binary
-- Use the [mobile app] (https://github.com/charle692/HockeyLightMobile) to configure the HockeyLight
+- Use the [mobile app](https://github.com/charle692/HockeyLightMobile) to configure the HockeyLight

 ## Hardware
 - Raspberry Pi